 For the small volume of SNS messages CPM uses, there is usually no cost or it is negligible.
 For SNS pricing see https://aws.amazon.com/sns/pricing/.

 15.3.1 Configuring SNS

-To configure CPM for SNS, click the Notification button on any screen.
+To configure CPM for SNS, click the Notifications button at the top of any screen.